digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 existing contracts have the same observer list as before: the single owner.

-In the case where a contract's signatories or observers change during an upgrade/downgrade, the upgrade, and thus full transaction, fails at runtime.
+In the case where a contract's signatories or observers change in during an upgrade/downgrade in a way that doesn't meet the constraints above, the upgrade, and thus full transaction, fails at runtime.

 Modifying Key Expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~